• Skip to primary navigation

 Areas For Improvement:

-When we consider our top-recommended treadmill for walking, our team all thinks of the Horizon T101.
-This folding treadmill is one of the most popular because it is priced well under $1000 and has a simple console.
+When we consider our top-recommended treadmill for walking, our whole team thinks of the Horizon T101.
+It is one of the most popular because it is priced well under $1000 and has a simple console.
 While the Horizon T101 is one of the simplest treadmills you’ll find, it is impressively constructed and powerful for its size and price.

 Most people will find walking on the T101 to be comfortable and spacious.
 The 20” wide and 55” long deck is supportive for walking.
 People with shorter running strides can also jog and run on the T101.
 Considering it goes up to 10 mph, this is a quick pace to get up to on this walking treadmill.

-The deck’s cushioning is forgiving and more than what we see on entry-level models.
+The deck’s cushioning is forgiving than what we see on most entry-level models.
 The cushioning is the amount of give in the deck underfoot.
 The T101 lessens the impact on the joints of walkers and those who can run on it.

 The Horizon T101 only weighs 180 lbs, which is on the lighter side for a treadmill, but it will support up to 300 lbs.
 Because of its size and weight limit, we recommend it to most people for walking.

-The console is simple, and there are some onboard workout options, making it easy to use and understand.
+The console has onboard workout options, but you can also connect to Zwift, Peloton, JRNY, and other FTMS apps.
 We recommend this treadmill for anyone looking for something to use at home for walking and cardiovascular training.

 Click here to read our detailed review of the Horizon T101 Treadmill.